Celebrating 30 years of Streamwatch on 3 September 2020

-There is a need for a Scientific Steering Committee to ensure that the tests and equipment are up-to-date and aligned with monitoring undertaken by agencies/consultancies; that quality assurance is occurring; that the program can deliver results to key stakeholders such as Councils and Planners and alerts to regulators such as the EPA and LLS.
-Members of a formalised Steering Committee could also act as advocates for the program.
+A Scientific Steering Committee is required to ensure that the tests and equipment are up-to-date and aligned with (or complement) monitoring undertaken by agencies/consultancies; that quality assurance occurs; that the program can deliver results to key stakeholders such as Councils and Planners and alerts to regulators within the NSW DPIE.
+Members of a formalised Steering Committee would also act as advocates for the program.

 Stakeholders, like Council planners, EPA, Department of Planning Industry and Environment need to be aware of Streamwatch.
-Most Streamwatch groups take a stewardship approach and make other observations eg. invasive species.
+Most Streamwatch groups take a stewardship approach and record other observations eg. invasive species, litter.
 Local volunteers often have extensive experience and can provide local knowledge that otherwise may not be available to Councils and other responsible agencies that have gaps in ‘corporate knowledge’ due to staff turnover.

 As suggested by a former program manager, there is a crucial element of the program which needs to be revived.
 This is a community and stakeholder accessible website.
 The website allows immediate data entry in either community level or quality assured level data.
 This is the facility which gave Streamwatch the credibility to be valuable to the community and to external stakeholders.